 There are actually several offerings for EMV-capable mobile card readers from AnywhereCommerce.
 The Walker series and Nomad series both support EMV chip transactions.
 The original reader, the Rambler does not.
 Here are the current AnywhereCommerce options:

-AnywhereCommerce works with many major processors, including Wells Fargo, Transfirst, Elavon, Heartland, Moneris, WorldPay, PaySimple, First Data, Heartland Payment Systems, and more.
+AnywhereCommerce works with many major processors, including Wells Fargo, Transfirst, Elavon, Heartland, Moneris, WorldPay, PaySimple, Fiserv (formerly First Data), Heartland Payment Systems, and more.

-The Clover Go EMV card reader is available from First Data.
-Any processors that work on the First Data platform may be able to offer or support the Clover Go reader.
-You’ll also need a merchant account with First Data or compatible processor.
+The Clover Go EMV card reader is available from Fiserv.
+Any processors that work on their platform platform may be able to offer or support the Clover Go reader.
+You’ll also need a merchant account with Fiserv or a compatible processor.

 IDTech UniPay III

-The iEMVPay reader available from ePN is the newer version of the ePNMobile reader.
-The iEMVPay lets you take traditional magnetic stripe cards and EMV chip cards.
+The ePN Pro reader available from ePN is the newer version of the original ePNMobile reader.
+It lets you take traditional magnetic stripe cards and EMV chip cards.
 To use it, you need the ePNMobile app and a merchant account with a processor that can support ePNMobile.

 There are three EMV-capable mobile card readers available from Ingenico: the RP350x, the RP450c, and the RP750x.
 What’s the difference?
 The RP350x is not NFC-capable, while the RP450c is.
 The RP750x is not a small reader, but instead a full PIN pad and reader that connects to your phone via Bluetooth or an audio cable.
 The RP750x is the only Ingenico mobile reader that allows you to take chip and PIN cards.